dotnet/AspNetDocs/aspnet/web-forms/overview/getting-started/using-page-inspector-in-a-visual-studio-11-beta-web-forms-project.md

 > Page Inspector for Visual Studio 2012 is a web development tool with an integrated browser.
 Select any element in the integrated browser, and Page Inspector instantly highlights the element's source and CSS.
 You can browse any page in your application, quickly find the sources of rendered markup, and use browser tools right within the Visual Studio environment.
 >
-> This tutorial shwos how to enable Inspection Mode and then quickly locate and edit CSS rules and text within your web project.
+> This tutorial shows how to enable Inspection Mode and then quickly locate and edit CSS rules and text within your web project.
 The tutorial uses a Web Forms Application Project, but you can also use Page Inspector for Web Site projects and [MVC](https://go.microsoft.com/?linkid=9802002) applications.
 >
 > The tutorial has the following sections:
 >